 This room has such a great feel to it and is a lovely showcase for the picture wall and the white furniture – whereas the large brown sofa blends into the background so feels less imposing.

-#2 – Our Bedroom With Dark Grey Walls
+#2 – Bedroom Dark Walls – Grey Wallpaper

 The deep grey has metal tones in the pattern as well which helps to brighten it up quite a lot (and looks lovely when the sun shines on it), and the whole room is lightened by the bedding and shutters: –